IMPORTANT WARNING:

 Important warning for older adults with dementia:

-You should know that your mental health may change in unexpected ways when you take cariprazine or other antidepressants even if you are an adult over 24 years of age.
-You may become suicidal, especially at the beginning of your treatment and any time that your dose is increased or decreased.
+This is especially of concern at the beginning of your treatment and any time that your dose is increased or decreased.
 You, your family, or your caregiver should call your doctor right away if you experience any of the following symptoms: new or worsening depression; thinking about harming or killing yourself, or planning or trying to do so; extreme worry; agitation; panic attacks; difficulty falling asleep or staying asleep; aggressive behavior; irritability; acting without thinking; severe restlessness; and frenzied abnormal excitement.
 Be sure that your family or caregiver knows which symptoms may be serious so they can call the doctor if you are unable to seek treatment on your own.

-The doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with cariprazine.
+You will be given the Medication Guide.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also obtain the Medication Guide from the FDA website: https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm.
+You can also visit https://www.fda.gov/Drugs/DrugSafety/ ucm085729.htm to obtain the Medication Guide.

 Talk to your doctor about the risks of taking cariprazine.